 Jevtana (cabazitaxel) is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

-You should not use Jevtana if you have liver disease, low white blood cell counts, or an allergy to any medicine that contains polysorbate 80.
+You should not use Jevtana if you have severe liver disease, low white blood cell counts, or an allergy to any medicine that contains polysorbate 80.